sylvestus/myserviser/README.md

 # first_ip
-# Buger palace website
+# myservicer website
-#### This is a e commerce sice for our letuce eat restaurant, 31 oct 2021
+#### This is a e-commerce website   for our industrial service advertisements and listings, 10 nov 2021
 #### By ** sylvestus sigei **
 ## Description
 This is a e-commerce ui developed for a lettuce eat restaurant consumption